 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about our Approach here.
 The following is the outline plan for this pioneering expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the North Korea Expedition Handbook which is available on request or upon application to join the team.

-All teammates will arrive into Beijing at or before 1800 on 21 May 2018.
+All teammates will arrive into Beijing at or before 1800 on 20 May 2019.
 Anyone who is collecting their North Korean visa in Beijing can do this in the daytime, prior to meeting.
-You’ll get yourself to a local hotel where your Secret Compass leader will await.
+You’ll get yourself to the designated Beijing team hotel where your Secret Compass leader will await.
 This expedition officially begins at 1800 with an introductory team briefing and a welcome team dinner at the hotel.
 After breakfast, the team transfers to Beijing airport for the flight to Pyongyang in North Korea.
 On arrival, local guides will escort the group to a restaurant for the in-country briefing.
 There’ll be dinner and a hotel stay and the expedition proper commences!

 This expedition is a mix of trekking, sightseeing and cultural insight.
 The team will be accompanied by official guides at all times and teammates must understand that freedom of movement will be limited on this expedition.
 While in North Korea, your planned itinerary includes visits to the Grand Theatre, Kim II Sung Square, the Foreign Language Bookshop, Mansudae Fountain Park and Grand Monument, Pyongyang Metro, Arc of Triumph, Morabong and Juche Tower.
 There will be wide-reaching views over this impressive city.
 You’ll also visit the fascinating International Friendship Museum and the Pyohon Temple, in the Myohyang region.

-In readiness for the trekking, a short acclimatisation trek will take place.
-You’ll make a summit attempt on Myohyang National Park’s highest Piro Peak (1909m), via several remote ridgelines and peaks.
-You’ll aim to camp in this region, an activity practically unheard of in North Korea.
-A four-day trekking phase is then planned over on the east coast in the Mount Kumgang region.
+You’ll spend three days trekking over several remote ridge lines and peaks through the Myohyang National Park in an attempt to reach the park’s highest peak, Piro Peak (1909m).
+You’ll aim to camp in this region, sleeping out in hammocks, an activity practically unheard of in North Korea.
+A two-day trekking phase is then planned over on the east coast in the Mount Kumgang region.
 A relaxing spa visit awaits when you most need it, too.
-During the trekking phases you’ll stay in hotels and will trek with a day sack, leaving your main bag at the hotel.
+During this trekking phases you’ll stay in hotels and will trek with a day sack, leaving your main bag at the hotel.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The most challenging aspects of this pioneering and culturally fascinating North Korea expedition are likely to be the steep trekking sections in the national parks.